lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

 * **task cfg_interrupts, check_interrupts**: All interrupt CSRs are standardized
   according to the comportability spec, which allows us to create common tasks to turn on / off interrupts as well as check them.
-* **task run_stress_all_with_rand_reset_vseq**: This is a common virtual sequence based on the stress_all virtual sequence.
-This virtual sequence will randomly reset the stress_all sequence, then it will check if all the readable registers are reset to the correct value.
+* **task run_tl_errors_vseq**: This task will test all kinds of TileLink error cases, including unmapped address error, protocol error, memory access error etc. All the items sent in this task will trigger d_error and won't change the CSR/memory value.
+* **task run_stress_all_with_rand_reset_vseq**: This task runs 3 parallel threads,
+  which are ip_stress_all_vseq, run_tl_errors_vseq and reset sequence.
+After reset occurs, the other threads will be killed and then all the CSRs will be read for check.
+This task runs multiple iterations to ensure DUT won't be broken after reset and TL errors.
   To ensure the reset functionality works correctly, user will have to disable any internal reset from the stress_all sequence.
 Below is an example of disabling internal reset in `hmac_stress_all_vseq.sv`: